kevinandris/Advanced_MERN_E-commerce/README.md

    2) Create folders for each page for better structure and be more productive.
    3) Rely on extensions for productivity.
    4) Keep compiling the code to detect errors as soon as possible.
+   5) It is better to create a global css first.
+For example: deciding what colours, fonts and images to use for faster and smooth implementation.
+   6) It is better to use SCSS than using CSS.
+The effectiveness of using SCSS is that I could identify the class names that belong to its parent class.